832 West Central Blvd. Room #125

 - Sunday Closed

 Eligibility for Tuberculosis patients is provided through the Tuberculosis Clinic at Central Health Center.
 Clients are seen for Eligibility Services for TB on a walk-in basis every day.
-For more information call 407-836-2648.
+When unavailable, patients will be given a scheduled appointment.
+For more information call 407-858-1446.

 The Tuberculosis program provides a broad range of services to people in Orange County and surrounding counties, when needed.